 Ultrasound

 An ultrasound (sometimes called a sonogram) is a type of procedure that uses high-frequency sound waves to produce images of the inside of your body.
-An ultrasound scan can be used to monitor an unborn baby, help in the diagnosis of a condition, or guide a surgeon during specific procedures.
-Dissimilar to other imaging techniques, ultrasound uses no radiation.
-For this reason, it is the favoured process for viewing a developing foetus during pregnancy.
-These scans are safe because they use sound waves or echoes to create an image, instead of radiation.
+An ultrasound scan can help in the diagnosis of a condition or guide a surgeon during specific procedures.
+Unlike other imaging techniques, ultrasound uses no radiation.

-Ultrasound scans are typically associated with pregnancy, used to evaluate foetal development and provide a pregnant woman with the first view of her unborn child.
+Ultrasound scans are typically associated with pregnancy, used to evaluate foetal development.
 However, the test may also be used for many other reasons, including:

-Your doctor may suggest an ultrasound if you are experiencing pain, swelling, or other symptoms that require an internal assessment of your organs.
-The scan can provide a view of your organs such as kidneys, ovaries, gallbladder, liver and many more.
+An ultrasound may be required if you are experiencing pain, swelling, or other symptoms that require an internal assessment of your organs.

 The scan can take anything from 5-60 minutes, depending on why you are having one done.
 It is usually painless but you may experience mild discomfort as the sensor is pressed against you, especially if you are required to have a full bladder or the area is tender, or inserted into your body.

 A small medical tool called an ultrasound probe, which gives off high-frequency sound waves, is used.
 The sound waves bounce off different parts of the body, which creates echoes that are then picked up and turned into an image that is displayed on a monitor.
-There are different types of ultrasound scans, depending on the part of the body that is being scanned and why.
-The 3 main types are external, internal and endoscopic.
+There are different types of ultrasound scans, including:

 External Ultrasound Scan